 - Total quality management (embedding awareness of quality in all operational strategies)

 Global supply chain management has many benefits for a company.
-It enables business processes to be organized using international organizations that be reduced, companies can react rapidly to unforeseen market conditions, transport strategies can be improved, costs can be minimized and waste can be eliminated.
+It enables business processes to be organized using international organizations.
+Companies can react rapidly to unforeseen market conditions, transport strategies can be improved, costs can be minimized, and waste can be eliminated.
 You can get your product to market substantially more quickly.

 Small- and medium-sized businesses benefit as well.
 These smaller organizations, especially with niche technologies or specializations, can now sell to multinational organizations or to their suppliers.
-Many of these large firms have started outsourcing activities that were carried out internally in the past.
+Many large firms have started outsourcing activities previously done internally.